mdasu902/GitHub-Guide/Lists/TextBook-Lists.md

-# This is a list of Open-Source Textbooks which are similar to the stacks project
+# This is a list of Open-Source/Open Textbooks which are similar to the stacks project
 - [HoTT book](https://homotopytypetheory.org/book/)
 - [The Open-Logic Project](https://openlogicproject.org/)
 - [Kerodon](https://kerodon.net/)